Linaro/lava/doc/v2/contribution-intro.rst

 Issue Tracker
 =============

-Get involved in the LAVA Software Community Project issue tracker at https://git.lavasoftware.org/lava/lava/issues.
+Get involved by using the LAVA Software Community Project issue tracker at https://git.lavasoftware.org/lava/lava/issues.
 To begin with, you might only create bug reports for issues you encounter.
 As you become more comfortable, consider triaging other bug reports.

 Start by picking an existing issue and try to reproduce the problem in another system to which you have access.
 If you can reproduce it,